open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Groups
 -----------

-Groups combine roles and are assigned to users.
+Groups combine roles (this combination depends on the website) and are assigned to users.
 Groups can have several roles.

 See also how to create a `group`_.